truenas/documentation/content/SCALE/SCALEUIReference/Apps/_index.md

 The screen includes three widgets:

-* **Available Resources** that displays CPU and memory usage, the pool and available space in gigabits.
+* **Available Resources** that displays CPU and memory usage, the pool, and available space in gigabits.
 * **Helm Chart Info** that includes the catalog, train, chart version, and the maintainer of the chart.
 * **Application Info** that includes the application version number, links to the source(s), and last application update time and date.